Menu

 Writing

 At St Margaret's Primary Academy we follow CUSP for our writing curriculum.
 The CUSP curriculum is a vocabulary rich, knowledge based approach to help develop pupils' retrieval, vocabulary and deepen learning.
-During Summer term Year 6 will be learning to write newspapers, speeches, and first person stories with a moral.
+During the Summer Term Year 6 will be learning to write autobiographies, speeches, first person stories, poems, explanatory texts and newspaper reports.

 Maths

 At St Margaret's Primary Academy we adopt a Mastery approach to teach maths lessons.
 The mastery approach supports children in becoming fluent and confident mathematicians.
 Maths lessons include ‘Flashback 4’ where children recap 4 previously learnt skills, fluency activities and opportunities for children to apply their knowledge to reasoning and problem solving.
-This term we will be recapping the core skills and fundamentals to ensure the children are prepared for secondary school.
+This term we will be covering place value, addition, subtraction, multiplication, division, fractions and converting units.

 Children will have the opportunity to practise and develop their times table knowledge daily.